megodoonch/birdsong/readme.md

 This grammar works as follows: there are four operations, Merge, Copy, Clear, and End.
 As we build the sentence we also build a buffer which is a suffix of the sentence so far.
 Merge adds a word to both sentence and buffer.
 Copy appends the buffer to both the sentence and the buffer itself, and Clear clears the buffer.
 End ends the sentence.
 The transition from one operation to another has a transitional probability and so does the transition from one word to the next.

 To reduce clutter, Clear can't reccur unless a Copy intervenes.
-We can't prevent the parser from including parses in which we clear pointlessly at the end, but we remove them from consideration in `check_ops`.
 Ultimately we want only parses in which we clear the buffer to reset it to create a new copy and then we actually create that copy.

 The main functions in `markhov.py` are:

-* `generate_ops` generates a legal sequence of operations using the porbabilities in the ops PFSM
-* `generate_string` generates a sentence based on a sequence of operations and the probabilities in the bigrams markhov chain
-* `gen` is a wrapper function that generates a string in the language
-* `gen_corpus` generates a corpus of length `n`
+* `possible_transitions` finds all possible transitions from a state
+* `copy_and_apply_transition` takes an agenda item and applies a transition to it if valid, returning a new agenda item
-* `parse` finds for a sentence all the possible parses.
-A parse is a pair of the sequence of bigrams and the sequence of operations used
+* `parse` finds all possible parses of a surface string.
+A parse is a pair of bigram transitions and operations transitions
-* `check_bigrams` calculates the probability of a bigram sequence
-* `check_ops` calculates the probability of an operation sequence
-* `prob_parse` finds the probability of a single parse by multiplying the probabilities of the bigram sequence and the operation sequence
+* `p_bigrams` and `p_route` find the probability of a route through the markov chain and the operations FSA respectively, and `p_parse` multiplies the probabilities of both
-* `prob_string` calculates the total probability of a string by adding the probabilities of the parses

 ### operations